brachi-wernick/kafka-stream-skeleton/README.md

 `kafka-topics.sh --create --topic my-topic  --zookeeper zookeeper:2181 --partitions 1 --replication-factor 1`

-Note, that I call zookeeper with image name and not with localhost: `zookeeper:2181`, because I'm inside Kafka image, and using localhost here, will refer to the Kafka image host, and not to the local machine.
+Note, that zookeeper host name is set to container name and not to localhost: `zookeeper:2181`.
+This is because we are inside Kafka container, and using localhost here will refer to the Kafka container host, and not to the host machine.

 7. Reset tool.
-To reset stream application run in bash (if you aren't in the bash yet, first run `docker exec -i -t kafka /bin/bash` )
+To reset stream application run the following command using bash (if you are not in kafka container's bash yet, first run `docker exec -i -t kafka /bin/bash` ).

-make sure you set the correct application-id and topic name.
+Make sure you set the correct application-id and topic name.

 `kafka-streams-application-reset.sh --application-id users-counts-app1 --input-topics user-login`